mreq/SublimeMagic/docs/spells/toggle_values.md

 ## args

-- `values` - values to cycle through
+- `values` - values to cycle through (values are escaped using `re.escape` so don't worry about special characters)

 ## examples